Regd.No.: 126198/071/072

 Day 11 : Trek to Namche Bazaar – 06 hrs.

 As soon as you exit Pangboche, you will start trekking toward Namche Bazaar.
 Beginning with a descent through lush trees, the route offers first glimpses of the stunning mountain vista.
 You will also cross the DudhKoshi River on suspension bridges as you continue to descend.
-After then, the path progressively climbs as it travels past a few little Sherpa settlements and terraced fields.
+After that, the path progressively climbs as it travels past a few little Sherpa settlements and terraced fields.

 Finally, we will make our way down along the ImjaTsa River through Tengboche Monastery to the lovely Namche Bazaar path, where we will spend the night.
 Here, you may take in the vibrant atmosphere, browse the local market, and gaze out over Everest and the surrounding peaks in awe.